She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 He could lie.

-Looking up into her tortured face—the face that was still more beautiful than any other he’d ever beheld—he swallowed.
+Looking up into her tortured face—the face that was still more beloved than any other he’d ever beheld, the woman whose kindnesses, however tiny, had never wavered into malice—he swallowed.

 He told himself there was no other choice.